Rådhusstræde 6: Later history

 At the time of the 1880 census, Rådhusstræde 6 was home to 32 residents in five households.
 Lars Christian Frederik Andersen, a merchant (grosserer), resided on the ground floor with his wife Cecilie Andersen, their three children (aged 16 to 22), two male employees and a maid.
-Harry Hertz, a banker/broker, resided on the first floor with his wife Dina Hertzm their four children (aged 10 to 15), a housekeeper (husjomfru) and a maid.
-Sophie Melchior (née Bloch, 1824-1905), widow of Nathan Gerson Melchior (son of Gerson Moses Melchior (1771-1845), resided on the second floor with four of her children (aged 19 to 32) and two maids.
+Harry Hertz, a banker/broker, resided on the first floor with his wife Dina Hertz, their four children (aged 10 to 15), a housekeeper (husjomfru) and a maid.
+Sophie Melchior (née Bloch, 1824–1905), widow of Nathan Gerson Melchior (son of Gerson Moses Melchior (1771–1845)), resided on the second floor with four of her children (aged 19 to 32) and two maids.
 Rudolph Foght, a merchant (urtekræmmer), resided in the garret with his wife Jutta Foght, their three children (aged eight to 18), a maid and a lodger.
 Theodor August Thorlund and Viktor Emanuel Rasmussen (aged 17 and 19). two floor clerks, resided in the basement.

-In the late 1880s, baron Wilhelm Knuth ran a combined riding and driving school from the building.
+In the late 1880s, Baron Wilhelm Knuth ran a combined riding and driving school from the building.
 It was managed by Nicolai Cohen.

 The building was in the second half of the 20th century acquired by the Danish Union of Teachers.
 The Danish School Museum was from 1995 to 2008 based in the building.